nullberg/KinematicEquationsSolver/README.md

 ## Sample usage

 Below is an image of the app, with some example inputs and output.
+Note that in the "Given" section, 2 textfields are disabled.
+The first is of course the parameter which was selected for "Find", which is Displacement.
+The other textfield was disabled as soon as 3 values for parameters had been specified.
+It is a contradiction to have more than 3 "Given" values.

 <img src="https://github.com/nullberg/kinematic-equations-solver/blob/master/images/KES_example.png" alt="KES_example.png" width="800px"/>